 Board of Directors

 PGE Retirees Inc (non-profit 501 c (4) meets at 9:30 AM on the second Monday every two months: Feb Apr Jun Aug Oct Dec.
-The Board has scheduled the Board meetings via ZOOM and/or at the Wilsonville Training Center at the Wilsonville Campus of Clackamas Community College.
-Directors and guests can attend in-person or via ZOOM.
-Contact the Board via email to PGERetirees@gmail.com to receive a ZOOM email invitation.
-As of 4/16/2023, the Board and Committees are listed below, followed by their personal profiles at the bottom of this web page.
+The Board conducts the Board meetings via ZOOM.
+As of January 1, 2026, the Board and Committees are listed below.
+Personal profiles are provided at the bottom of this web page.

 Executive Board